WHAT'S THE DIFFERENCE BETWEEN SMOKE AND VAPOR?

 Unlike smoke, when vapor gets created, no new chemicals are formed.
 The chemicals that are in a liquid are the same chemicals found in the vapor formed from the liquid.

-Veppo Premium E-liquids have only four chemicals.
+Veppo Premium E-liquids typically have four compounds.
 They include Propylene Glycol, food grade flavoring, Vegetable Glycerin, and Nicotine.

 All four of those chemicals are FDA approved for human consumption.

 If you’ve ever been in the room after someone has smoked, you know that the smell tends to linger in the room for a long time.
 A room that someone has smoked in will maintain that smell indefinitely.
 That's why we insist people just call it vapor, not "vape smoke".

 Smoke, in contrast with vapor, dissipates within minutes.
 Often, the scent of vapor is less intrusive and with certain flavors can be pleasant.

 TAR AND CARBON MONOXIDE